 Pest control can cost upwards of $300 a month for severe infestations.

-Various factors determine the cost of mold cleanup in Phoenix.
-However, the national average for mold remediation services is about $2500 for larger rooms and basements, and $500 for smaller bathrooms.
+Various factors determine the cost of mold cleanup.
+However, the national average for mold remediation services is about $2500 for larger rooms and basements and $500 for smaller bathrooms.
+However, this number can be much higher depending on the damage and amount of mold found.

 Replacing your HVAC system will cost you a pretty penny as well.
-The cost to replace/install your central air conditioner in Arizona will range between $2,300-$10,000.
-The average cost being around $5,554
+The cost to replace/install your central air conditioner will range between $2,300-$10,000.
+The average cost being around $6500.

 Finally, structural damage is hard to pinpoint, as it depends on where the damage is and how bad it is.
 However, it typically costs anywhere between $5K-$20.